It’s all about function.

 Vivian Johnson

 Since Rachel and team had converted the full bathroom next to the laundry room into a powder room, that gave them more space—three feet to be exact.
 “This might sound like a questionable choice, but there was a thoughtful reason behind the decision,” Rachel says.
 “A year before we got our hands on the first floor to remodel, we revamped the top floor, adding a second full bathroom and upgrading the primary bath.
-With this in mind, we realized two things: we still needed a powder room on the first floor, and it made more sense to prioritize laundry space over a rarely used full bath.”
+With this in mind, we realized two things: We still needed a powder room on the first floor, and it made more sense to prioritize laundry space over a rarely used full bath.”

 Coffee Bar Laundry Room by Rachel Seldin

-“They’ve even confessed that the second dishwasher, while a bit extravagant, has been a game-changer for keeping the coffee bar neat and tidy,” says of her clients.
+“They’ve even confessed that the second dishwasher, while a bit extravagant, has been a game-changer for keeping the coffee bar neat and tidy,” Rachel says of her clients.

 Vivian Johnson